The Unfinished Memoirs: Content

 In his memoirs, Mujib portrayed vividly many aspects of his life in and out of prison.
 Mujib also narrated the beginning of his ancestry, birth and childhood, days in school and college, and social and political involvements.
 Mujib also recounted the historical events that he closely observed as a political activist before and after the India partition – famine, communal riots in Kolkata and Bihar, partition, politics of Kolkata-centric State Muslim Student League and Muslim League, Pakistan central government's discriminatory attitude.
 It also chronicles Bengali language movement, the first stirrings of the movement for autonomy and independence, and powerfully conveys the great uncertainties as well as the great hopes that the Bengali nation had at that time.
 Mujib expressed his views on other prominent leaders of the time, including Maulana Bhashani, Yar Mohammad Khan, Mahatma Gandhi, Muhammad Ali Jinnah, Liaquat Ali Khan, Huseyn Shaheed Suhrawardy, A.K.
 Fazlul Haq, Abul Hashim, Khawaja Nazimuddin, Ghulam Muhammad, Mohammad Ali Bogra, Chaudhury Muhammad Ali, and Nurul Amin.
 The last part portrays the events accompanying the struggle for democratic rights in 1955.

 Reception

 The Hindustan Times expressed some dissatisfaction over its unfinished status and wished the book could have had more information on the Bangladesh Liberation War instead of ending much sooner in the 1950s.
 The Prothom Alo wrote that shows the making of Bangabandhu.
 The Wire wrote that it portrayed the life of early Bangladesh as it portrayed the life of Sheikh Mujibur Rahman.

+Criticism

+In August 2025, some documents were found in Bangladesh police's special branch SB, where it is mentioned that, Mohammad Javed Patwary was the actual writer of the book on behalf of Sheikh Hasina.